rtu-dataframe/django-gunicorn/readme.md

 - `Django`
 - `gunicorn`
 - `mysqlclient`

-- `Pillow==4.2.1`
+These packages will be installed in any case, because they are really common to use in every day scenario usage, and because they need some libs that are removed after the image building, in order to keep the image very lightweight.

-- `reportlab==3.4.0`
+## THE EXTRA.SH

-These packages will be installed in any case, because they are really common to use in every day scenario usage, and because they need gcc and some other libs that are removed after the image building, in order to keep the image very lightweight.
+During startup, the `/start.sh` will look into the workdir `django_app` if there is a file called `extra.sh`.
+If that file exist, the content of the file will be executed, useful for doing some extra installation or extra operations.

 ## Executing one off commands